Walking the Tasmanian Trail - Day 25

 I have to admit that despite my feelings earlier this morning the majority of Forestry owned lands I had walked through since leaving Devonport was beautiful bushland.
 There were a few areas of pine forests in the north of the state and I only passed through three areas of Forestry clearing along the whole 480km of the trail.
 Andrew was right I had seen first hand the work of Forestry and I had enjoyed walking through many areas owned and managed by Forestry across this state.

 While walking the last eight kilometres a lot of native bees buzzed around my feet and I could hear them buzzing in the bush around me, it was so good to see and hear so many of them.
 I also remember at one point quicken my pace thinking ‘I can get to Dover and it will be all over,’ then as quick as this thought entered my mind the next thought came.
-‘Slow down and enjoy the last few kilometres of your walk Anni, don’t rush just enjoy these last moments’.
+‘Slow down and enjoy the last few kilometres of your walk Anni, don’t rush just enjoy these last moments.
 So I did.

 When I eventually saw the water of Port Esperance in the distance I took a breath in and let it out realising that my walk will be over in the next two kilometres.
 As I entered Dover I noticed the pride that people took in their yards, everything was neat as a pin.
 This observation with the smell of salt and seaweed in the air made Dover feel relaxed and prosperous.

-The dramatic changes in the landscape and perfect weather made todays walking a pleasant journey of discovery.
+The dramatic changes in the landscape and perfect weather made walking today a pleasant journey of discovery.
 Combined with the joy and sense of accomplishment I felt it was a fantastic last day of walking the Tasmanian Trail.

 On my arrival in Dover Paul had a nice surprise of streamers, candles and paper whistles to cheer me for completing my walk.
 After taking a moment to revel in this fact we headed to the Post Office Cafe for a celebratory drink of champagne before making the final drive home.
 Wow… I can hardly believe what I have accomplished.